What is SEE's EIN Number?

 Is SEE registered to solicit in other states?

 Fundraising activities are regulated by state law.
 Many states require charitable nonprofits to register with the state before the nonprofit solicits any donations from residents of that state.
-SEE is registered to solicit in the following states (list states).
+SEE works to maintain compliancy in the states that require this registration.
+For more details on soliciting in other states, please contact Amber Segovia, SEE’s Project Service Manager, at Amber@saveourplanet.org.

 Who should I contact?